Pazoia/JavaScript30_day-26_Stripe-Follow-Along-Dropdown/README.md

 In this challenge we are exploring the Nav Bar
 further.

-In this project we create an Nav Bar in which each dropdown
+In this project we create a Nav Bar in which each dropdown menu
 has a background that adapts to the contents size and height.

 Features: